zephyrproject-rtos/zephyr/doc/platform/galileo.rst

 |                  |            | serial port-interrupt |
 +------------------+------------+-----------------------+

-Other hardware features are not currently supported by Zephyr Project.
+Other hardware features are not currently supported by the Zephyr kernel.
 See the `Intel® Quark Core Hardware Reference Manual`_ for a complete list of Galileo board hardware features, and the `Intel® Quark Software Developer Manual for Linux`_